KaliumPuceon/tuxcap/README.md

 TuxCap is written for Python 3.
 Requirements are updated and can be found in the requirements.txt file.
 It depends on OpenCV for camera handling and Numpy because OpenCV depends on it.
-You can install all dependencies on x86-64 with:
+You can install all dependencies on x86-64 debian
+with:

 ```
 pip3 install -r requirements.txt
+sudo apt install ffmpeg
 ```

 On the Raspbian, dependencies are not all available through pip.
 Instead, run